Why Does My Forehead Twitch? | Unraveling the Mystery

 Caffeine Impact: Excessive caffeine can lead to increased muscle twitching.

-Nutritional Role: Deficiencies in magnesium may cause muscle spasms.
+Nutritional Role: Deficiencies in key nutrients may contribute to muscle spasms.

 Hydration Importance: Dehydration can exacerbate forehead twitching issues.

-Seek Professional Help: Persistent or worsening twitching should prompt medical consultation.
+Seek Professional Help: Persistent, one-sided, spreading, or worsening twitching should prompt medical consultation.

 Frequently Asked Questions: Forehead Twitching